How to give your rabbit a bath?

-If you have any other suggestion or questions on how to give your rabbit a bath please comment below.
+If you have any other suggestions or questions on how to give your rabbit a bath please comment below.
 I will reply to you shortly.

 How to clean a bunny poopy butt without water?

-Your rabbits can have a poopy butt mostly because of a irregular digestion.
-Too much of soft stools can be stuck into the anus region of your rabbit.
+Your rabbits can have a poopy butt mostly because of irregular digestion.
+Too much soft stools can be stuck into the anus region of your rabbit.

 In that case, I mostly like to clean it using water, however, if you really don’t want to use water or completely bathe your rabbit. the only thing you can do is dry cleaning using baby cornstarch powder for rabbits.

 You may think it is fine to use regular baby powder or any talc for the purpose.
 But it’s not safe for your rabbits.
 Rabbit skin is very delicate and using anything harsh can cause irritation or rashes.